 Web – enter “Millicent Museum”

 Based in the former Millicent School precinct, the Museum complex is accessed via the Visitor Information Centre.
-The displays include a Shipwreck room, a large machinery shed, some beautifully restored ladies’ costumes and arguably the best collection of horse drawn vehicles in Australia.
-This Museum is one of the best presented Museums in the State.
+The displays include a Shipwreck room, a large machinery shed, some beautifully restored ladies’ costumes and arguably the best collection of restored horse drawn vehicles in Australia.
+This Museum is one of the best presented rural Museums in the State.
 For the railway enthusiast, a 4-8-0 narrow gauge T Class loco and tender (T224) is nicely preserved at the museum.
 Open 9am to 5pm on Monday to Friday and 10am to 4pm on Saturday and Sunday.

 Moonta Mines Tourist Railway – Yorke Peninsula